metodi96/avax-tutorial-nft/README.md

 ```

 The main thing to note here is the **Item** struct.
 We need one to keep track of some extra on-chain data that our NFTs can have.
 In our case this is the **owner**, the **creator** and the **royalty** which would be a percentage of the price paid out to the **creator** on each purchase of the NFT.
-With each minting a new **Item** will be pushed to the array of items.
+With each minting, a new **Item** will be pushed to the array of items.
 This array can be then used to display those properties on the frontend, for example.
-We define an ItemMinted event due to our custom NFTs which we will emit at the end of our minting function.
+We define an **ItemMinted** event due to our custom NFTs which we will emit at the end of our minting function.
 Last but not least, as you can see, we initialize the ERC721 constructor by providing it a name for our token contract and a symbol.
 These are the two parameters which it takes.
 Our constructor does not have any, hence the empty body.
 The mappings are used to keep track of information such as whether a metadata hash has been minted, meaning that we prevent the minting of that metadata again and also to map the token id to an **Item**.

 * The **createCollectible(string memory metadata, uint256 royalty)** function: